top of page

 How much do classes costs?

-Classes are booked in a ‘block’, and work out at at less than £10 per class.
-This includes weekly online tutorial videos to help you keep shaking your thing at home, and comes with extra perks, like priority booking and discounts on one-off workshops and social events.
+This includes weekly online tutorial videos to help you keep shaking your thing at home, and comes with extra perks, including priority booking on one-off workshops and social events.

 bottom of page